jmickey/apptio-challenge/README.md

 Execute the script:

 - `deptool.sh deploy` - Deploy or update the application.
 Terraform is idempotent, so it will only update resources as required.
 Docker also caches layers, so will only push a new image is there are changes.
-A new deployment of the container in ECS is forced as part of the script.
+A new deployment of the container in ECS is forced as part of the script. **Note**: The service can take 1-2 minutes to start on the first deploy!
 - `deptool.sh kill` - Kill the application and all related infrastructure. **WARNING:** This **WILL** destroy all the infrastructure managed by terraform with *extreme prejudice*.
 There is no confirmation and cancelling it will likely leave your infrastructure in an incomplete state.

 ## Resources